bdusell/rau/docs/composable-neural-networks.rst

 You can make this more succinct by designating at most one module in a pipeline as the "main" module, which will receive any extra positional or keyword arguments.
-This is useful when wrapping a module with input and output layers.
+This is useful when wrapping a single "main" module with input and output layers that don't take extra arguments.

 .. code-block:: python